district-5/php-validator/README.md

 # District5 Validator Library

 ## About
-This library provides the skeletons to support validators
+This library provides the skeletons to support validators.

 ## Installing
 This library requires no other libraries.